 Malaysian security forces forcibly removed the wailing Chinese relatives from the room and blocked the entrance, as scores of international and local media recorded the incident.

 The minister, who is leading the multinational operation, said he understands emotions are high.
-He said Malaysia is sending another high-level delegation to Beijing to explain more details of the search.
+He said Malaysia was sending another high-level delegation to Beijing to explain more details of the search.

-Scott Hamilton of the U.S.-based aviation consulting firm Leeham & Company tells VOA the Malaysian government appears to be "completely over their heads" with the investigation.
+Scott Hamilton of the U.S.-based aviation consulting firm Leeham & Company told VOA the Malaysian government appeard to be "completely over their heads" with the investigation.

 "They've probably never had anything even remotely like this to deal with.
-(They) didn't know what to do with it, didn't know how to deal with the pressure from the Chinese government, which of course was very immense given the number of Chinese on the airplane.
+[They] didn't know what to do with it, didn't know how to deal with the pressure from the Chinese government, which of course was very immense given the number of Chinese on the airplane.
 You had one agency of the government saying one thing, you've had another agency saying something contradictory.
-I just think they've been totally over their heads on this."
+I just think they've been totally over their heads on this," he said.

-Political science professor James Chin with Australia's Monash University agrees that the situation is unprecedented for Malaysian authorities.
+Political science professor James Chin with Australia's Monash University agreed that the situation was unprecedented for Malaysian authorities.

 "Part of the reason is that the Malaysians don't have any experience with this sort of issue, and also secondly because the Malaysians are very cautious about giving information.
 Almost information they have they always want to double check it.
-And unfortunately living in today's age where social media is present at all times, this sort of time luxury does not exist for Malaysian authorities."
+And unfortunately living in today's age where social media is present at all times, this sort of time luxury does not exist for Malaysian authorities," he said.